haarlems/forensics/chapters/chapter-01-digital-forensics/04-disk-analysis/reading/README.md

 - service start-up scripts
 - account modification (new admin accounts, new ssh authorized_keys, enhanced sudo privileges uid 0)
 - Registry (Run/RunOnce Keys, Windows Services, Winlogon, Scheduled Tasks)

-## Timeline analysis
-Timeline analysis serves in piecing the breadcrumbs together into a coherent record of the intrusion.
-Timelines are a guide to evidence, not evidence themselves.<br />
-Timestamps are ephemeral: we only see the last modified time, change time, admin users are allowed to change timestamps.
-- on Unix:
-  - collect raw timestamp data into a body file (ex. with `fls` from Sleuthkit)
-  - generate csv timeline with `mactime`
-  - visualize with Timeline Explorer from EZ Tools
-- on Windows:
-  - extract the $MFT table with `mftecmd.exe`
-  - visualize with Timeline Explorer from EZ Tools
-### Time normalization
-- make sure all timestamps are converted to UTC before analysis starts
-- multiple timezones in between physical or cloud investigated devices can slow analysis

 ## [Autopsy](https://www.autopsy.com/download/)
 - start a case